-The IBMS Education Lead will provide a summary report of outcomes and a copy of the full re-accreditation report to the IBMS Education and Professional Standards Committee (E&PSC) for approval.
+The IBMS Education Lead will provide a summary report of outcomes and a copy of the full initial accreditation report to the IBMS Education and Professional Standards Committee (E&PSC) for approval.

-Following IBMS Education and Professional Standards Committee approval, the education provider is formally notified that the programme(s) has been re-accredited and the IBMS accreditation certificate awarded.
+Following IBMS E&PSC approval, the education provider is formally notified that the programme(s) has been accredited and the IBMS accreditation certificate awarded.